 Yolei's fingers clenched the sheets.
 "I'm going," she croaked.

-Her breath was foul from days of sleep and starvation, but more than that, it was hot… hotter than it usually was.
+Her breath was foul from days of sleep and starvation, but it was also hotter than it usually was.
 As a matter of fact, Poromon suddenly realized, the whole room suddenly felt like a sauna; the untouched bowl of soup on her table was starting to lazily bubble.
 "What's going on?" he asked, starting to put a wing on her forehead.
 He jerked away immediately; her skin was hotter than her breath.
 "You're burning up!" he exclaimed.

 … … …